Skip to content

 In a world where all life on Earth depends upon an ocean deeply impacted by the effects of man-made climate change, it is every individual’s duty to be a keeper of our seas.
 The importance of the ocean’s role in regulating the planet’s climate was highlighted by the United Nations’ Intergovernmental Panel on Climate Change’s (IPCC) report released in 2023 (Intergovernmental Panel on Climate Change, 2023).
 An ocean literate society is fostered through education and outreach that develops an understanding of the essential principles of ocean functioning, the ability to communicate about the ocean in a meaningful way, and the capability to make informed decisions regarding the ocean and its resources.

 The greatest opportunity for reaching the next generation in the U.S. begins in K-12 classrooms.
 Yet teachers in elementary, middle and high school rarely cover ocean science in their curriculum.
 Previous ocean literacy initiatives have recognized this practical gap in instruction and created comprehensive, low-cost resources targeting all grade ranges.
-However, these resources are underutilized in schools.
-The C-CoMP K-12 research team aims to understand why, despite its central role in regulating climate and sustaining the health of the planet, ocean science is not prioritized in the classroom.
+However, these resources are often underutilized in schools.
+The C-CoMP K-12 research team aims to understand why, despite its central role in regulating climate and sustaining the health of the planet, topics related to the ocean are not prioritized in the classroom.

 An Ocean Science Landscape Study